Meet Cody, the Rottweiler

-At first we just kept a towel handy.
-Later, we tried tying a scarf around his neck and this became his lifelong drool protector.
-Of course, it also became quite fashionable as we would buy more and more colorful and outrageous handkerchiefs and he loved every one of them.
+At first, we just kept a towel handy.
+Later, we tried tying a scarf around his neck, and this became his lifelong drool protector.
+Of course, it also became quite fashionable as we would buy more and more colorful and outrageous handkerchiefs, and he loved every one of them.

 He showed a real sense of pride when we tied a new one around his neck.
-He seemed to actually parade it in front of the other dogs.
+He seemed actually to parade it in front of the other dogs.

 Like just about everything else with Cody, it was cute.